How to Build a Screened-in Porch

 Pay attention to flashing and roofing details for a watertight job

 Building the tie-in framing on top of the existing shingles is a good way to keep the house waterproof as you construct the porch, but when it comes time to install the roofing you’ll have to cut the shingles along each of the valleys with a hook-blade utility knife.
 Then pry loose the cut shingles to make a wide path for the valley flashing.

 Cover the tie-in framing with 3/4-in. plywood.
 Add blocking as needed and fill in the triangular areas between the existing roof and the new roof.

 Install flashing in the roof valley

-We won't go into roofing details here (so check out our expert guide for how to roof a house).
+We won’t go into how to roof a house here.
 In general, cover the eaves and valley with strips of a waterproof membrane (an ice-and-water barrier) and install the sheet metal valley.
 Place roofing nails about 12 in. apart along the edge of the metal valley.
 Cut a short piece of valley metal to complete the top on each side, overlapping it about 6 in. onto the long piece.

 Staple No. 15 building paper to the remainder of the porch roof, starting at the bottom and working up.
 Overlap each row 3 in. onto the one below.
 Install shingles to match the house.
 Follow the manufacturer’s instructions for starting, overlaps and nail placement.
 Use 1-in.-long galvanized roofing nails to avoid nailing through the tongue-and-groove ceiling.